 Bath was added to the list of venues in 2010,with Hallowell and Rockland being added in 2014.
-In 2015, Bar Harbor was included on our list of villages and we also began a partnership with Maine Maritime Museum, which includes Lighthouse Cruises.
-Sally looks forward to working with her Associates for another season full of Haunted History.
+In 2015, Bar Harbor was included on the list of villages and Sally also began a partnership with Maine Maritime Museum, which includes Lighthouse Cruises.

-Bar Harbor Inn, Gardiner Adult Education, Boothbay Adult Education, Maine Tour Connection, Maine Maritime Museum, Friends of Burnt Island, Maine Tourism Association, Penobscot Bay Chamber of Commerce, Main Street Bath, Boothbay Harbor Region Chamber of Commerce and Boothbay Region Information Center, Damariscotta Region Chamber of Commerce, Bar Harbor Chamber of Commerce, Bar Harbor Historical Society, Sagadahoc Preservation Inc., Lincoln County Historical Association, Bath Historical Society, Rockland Historical Society, Camden Historical Society, Crystal Coach Limousine, Poland Spring Preservation, Wiscasset Woods Lodge, Destinations North America, Downeaster.
+Bar Harbor Inn, Gardiner Adult Education, Boothbay Adult Education, Maine Tour Connection, Maine Maritime Museum, Friends of Burnt Island, Maine Tourism Association, Hallowell Board of Trade, Penobscot Bay Chamber of Commerce, Main Street Bath, Boothbay Harbor Region Chamber of Commerce and Boothbay Region Information Center, Damariscotta Region Chamber of Commerce, Bar Harbor Chamber of Commerce, Bar Harbor Historical Society, Sagadahoc Preservation Inc., Lincoln County Historical Association, Bath Historical Society, Rockland Historical Society, Camden Historical Society, Crystal Coach Limousine, Poland Spring Preservation, Wiscasset Woods Lodge, Destinations North America, Downeaster.